harness/developer-hub/docs/chaos-engineering/technical-reference/probes/k8s-probe.md

 ## Schema

-Listed below is the probe schema for the Kubernetes probe, with properties shared across all the probes and properties unique to the Kubernetes probe.
+Probe schema for K8s Probe with common properties shared across all probes and properties unique to K8s probe.

 <table>
   <tr>